jysalaun/meta-nxp-connectivity/README.md

     # For i.MX6ULL EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx6ull/tmp/deploy/images/imx6ullevk/imx-image-multimedia-imx6ullevk.wic.zst ${MY_images}

-    # For i.MX93 EVK:
-    $ cp ${MY_YOCTO}/bld-xwayland-imx93/tmp/deploy/images/imx93evk-iwxxx-matter/imx-image-multimedia-imx93evk-iwxxx-matter.wic.zst ${MY_images}

     # For i.MX8ULP EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx8ulp/tmp/deploy/images/imx8ulpevk/imx-image-multimedia-imx8ulpevk.wic.zst ${MY_images}

     # For i.MX91 EVK:
     $ cp ${MY_YOCTO}/bld-xwayland-imx91/tmp/deploy/images/imx91evk-iwxxx-matter/imx-image-multimedia-imx91evk-iwxxx-matter.wic.zst ${MY_images}

+    # For i.MX91 QSB:
+    $ cp ${MY_YOCTO}/bld-xwayland-imx91qsb/tmp/deploy/images/imx91qsb-iwxxx-matter/imx-image-multimedia-imx91qsb-iwxxx-matter.wic.zst ${MY_images}

-You can use the zstd and dd commands to flash the images to a microSD card for i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK or i.MX91 EVK.
-You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images to a microSD card or EMMC for all 5 boards.
-The microSD card will be used to boot the image on an i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK and i.MX91 EVK, and the EMMC will be used to boot the image on an i.MX8ULP EVK.
+You can use the zstd and dd commands to flash the images to a microSD card for i.MX93 FRDM, i.MX93 EVK, i.MX 8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK and i.MX91 QSB.
+You can also use the [Universal Update Utility](https://github.com/nxp-imx/mfgtools) to flash the images for all 7 boards.
+The i.MX8ULP EVK supports only booting from EMMC, not from mircoSD.
+Other platfroms support both booting from EMMC and mircoSD images.

 For use with the zstd and dd command method, please use the zstd command to unzip this .zst archive, and then use the dd command to program the output file to a microSD card.

 ___Be cautious when executing the dd command below, making sure that the output ("of" parameter) represents the microSD card device! /dev/sdc in the below command represents a microSD card connected to the host machine with a USB adapter; however the output device name may vary.
 Please use "ls /dev/sd*" command to verify the name of the SD card device.___

     $ cd ${MY_images}

+    # For i.MX93 FRDM and i.MX93 EVK:
+    $ zstd -d imx-image-multimedia-imx93evk-iwxxx-matter.wic.zst
+    $ sudo dd if=imx-image-multimedia-imx93evk-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

     # For i.MX8M Mini EVK
     $ zstd -d imx-image-multimedia-imx8mmevk-matter.wic.zst